-- i) Which type of businessman Vinay is? - ii) What services Vinay should given to his customers? - Q.10 Mr. Deenanath lives in a remote area and there is no local market near by.
-What difficulties would Deenanath face as there are no retail shops? - Q.11 "Both departmental stores and multiple shops are large retail establishment yet they are different?
+- their houses are cold when they reach their homes in the scorching heat of Delhi. - (a) Explain three services rendered by retailers to wholesalers or manufacturers. - (b) Identify two values which are being adhered to in the above para. - Q7.
+Prithvi firms buys Basmati Rice from different Manufacturers in huge quantities and sells these to Randhir Sons, Avichal Bros. etc. in small quantities under their own Brand name. - (i) In your opinion what services will Prithvi Firms proVide to Randhir Sons & Avichal firms?
+(State any 2) - (ii) What services are provided by Prithvi firms to manufacturer?
+(State any 2) - (iii) What services are provided by Prithvi firms to the society?
+(State any 2) - Q.8 Give Argument in favour of and against elimination of wholesalers from the channels of distribution. - Q.9 Mr. Deenanath lives in a remote area and there is no local market near by.
+What difficulties would Deenanath face as there are no retail shops? - Q.10 "Both departmental stores and multiple shops are large retail establishment yet they are different?
 Explain how. - Q.11 Vinay is a sweet makes (Halwai).
 Due to increased demand on Diwali, he ordered 1000kg khoya from Ramesh, who is the only supplier of khoya in the area.
 Ramesh provided him credit facility because it was not possible for Vinay to pay such a huge amount immediately.
 Vinay also keep on informing about the quality of khoya supplied.

-Answer The following questions.

-- I) What type of trader Vinay is?

-- ii) What type of trader Ramesh is?

-- iii) What facility is provided by Ramesh to Vinay?
+Answer The following questions. - I) What type of trader Vinay is? - ii) What type of trader Ramesh is? - iii) What facility is provided by Ramesh to Vinay?